woaproject/deployment-bridge/bridge-nodejs/README.md

 ## Logs

-If the `syslog_server_port` option in the hosts.yml file was not set, all logs will be stored in containers and can be accessed via the default `docker-compose logs` command (use `sudo` if necessary.
+If the `syslog_server_port` option in the hosts.yml file was not set, all logs will be stored in containers and can be accessed via the default `docker-compose logs` command (use `sudo` if necessary).

 To obtain logs, `cd` to the directory where the bridge is installed (`~/bridge` by default) and execute the `sudo docker-compose logs` command.